Marches and strikes rattle Catalonia amid separatist anger, disrupting commerce and tourism in northeast Spain | The Japan Times

 But the interim interior minister, Fernando Grande-Marlaska, defended the police action as “proportionate” and warned Catalan separatists that Spain will apply the criminal code “with all its force,” threatening them with prison terms of up to six years.

 Tourists also felt the turmoil.
-At least two large cruise operators diverted their ships to other ports, and those which had already docked in the port of Barcelona canceled their passengers’ excursions to the city.
+At least two large cruise operators diverted their ships to other ports, and those docked in Barcelona canceled their passengers’ excursions to the city.
 Architect Antoni Gaudi’s modernist Sagrada Familia also closed its doors due to a protest blocking access to the basilica.

 Naoya Suzuki, a 34-year-old tourist from Japan, complained about the disruptions to “people who have nothing to do with Spain.”